-(a) for the purpose of processing your membership application form to admit you as a member of the MIA;
+(a) for the purpose of processing your registration form to register you with the MIA as an MIA/ACCA JES student;

-(b) for the purposes of performing our contract with you;
+(b) for the purposes of performing our contract with you.
+This includes JES examinations.

 (e) if we need and you have given your consent to use of your personal data for a particular purpose, including Marketing consent.

 The recipients of the personal data are: